Last updated on May 6th, 2022 at 06:31 am

 This is a very nice feeling you can get because it shows that you are really into sports and that you are willing to effectively compete at the highest level possible, even if that means putting things down on the gears you wear.

 Mountain biking is a hierarchical community.
-You gain the upper echelons if you have premium things, but of course, you also need to have the skills and health toughness.
+You gain the upper echelons if you have premium things like the best mountain bike helmet, or maybe have a collection of the mountain bike helmets.
+But of course, you also need to have the skills and health toughness.

 Top Mountain Bike Helmets